 Survival foods should never be fully illuminated, though the package labels do not include this warning.

 They are designed to be eaten by campfire glow with the distant sounds of wolves howling in the background, while you are distracted by the challenge of balancing a paper plate on your knees.
 All these conditions prevent you from focusing too much on a meal which looks as if it could use some food styling .

 Losing electric service before dinnertime is challenging enough, but there are worse times for having the power go out.
 For instance:

 1. When you are completing your tax return on the computer and have not saved the final data and calculations.

 or 4. when you are doing brain surgery on sheep who have not completed their tax forms.

 If you engage in any of these activities regularly, a backup power source is strongly recommended.

 In the whole history of humankind, it is amazing to think that hundreds of millions of people have lived without the benefit of video games, bread machines, automatic pencil sharpeners, power car buffers, amplified guitars, and electric toothbrushes.
 People have survived for thousands of years without such power as we have... most of the time.

-I am prepared to use a manual typewriter should the need arise . . . but then how do I get this on the 'net?
+I am prepared to use a manual typewriter to write my articles should the need arise . . . but then how do I get them on the 'net?

 (If you want to know more about being a foothill newcomer click here.)